sunpy/ndcube/joss_paper/paper.md

 # Who Uses the ndcube Package?

-The importance of the ndcube package is demonstrated by the fact that it already supports a variety of ground-based and satellite observatories including the James Webb Space Telescope (JWST), Solar Orbiter, the Interface Region Imaging Spectrograph (IRIS), Hinode, and the Daniel K. Inouye Solar Telescope (DKIST), as a dependency of the specutils [@specutils-docs; @specutils-code], sunraster [@sunraster], irispy-lmsal [@irispy-docs; @irispy-code], EISPAC [@eispac-docs; @eispac-code] and DKIST user tools packages, respectively.
+The importance of the ndcube package is demonstrated by the fact that it already supports a variety of current ground-based and satellite observatories.
+These include the James Webb Space Telescope (JWST), Solar Orbiter, the Interface Region Imaging Spectrograph (IRIS), Hinode, and the Daniel K. Inouye Solar Telescope (DKIST), as a dependency of the specutils [@specutils-docs; @specutils-code], sunraster [@sunraster], irispy-lmsal [@irispy-docs; @irispy-code], EISPAC [@eispac-docs; @eispac-code] and DKIST user tools packages, respectively.